JDetmar/NLog.Extensions.AzureStorage/src/NLog.Extensions.AzureBlobStorage/README.md

 _connectionString_ - Azure storage connection string.
 Ex. `UseDevelopmentStorage=true;`

-_serviceUri_ - Alternative to ConnectionString, where Managed Identiy is acquired from AzureServiceTokenProvider for User delegation SAS.
+_serviceUri_ - Alternative to ConnectionString, where Managed Identiy is acquired from DefaultAzureCredential for User delegation SAS.

 _tenantIdentity_ - Alternative to ConnectionString.
 Used together with ServiceUri.
-Input for AzureServiceTokenProvider.
+Input for DefaultAzureCredential.

 _resourceIdentity_ - Alternative to ConnectionString.
 Used together with ServiceUri.
-Input for AzureServiceTokenProvider.
+Input for DefaultAzureCredential as ManagedIdentityResourceId.

 _clientIdentity_ - Alternative to ConnectionString.
 Used together with ServiceUri.
-Input for AzureServiceTokenProvider (`RunAs=App;AppId={ClientIdentity}`)
+Input for DefaultAzureCredential as ManagedIdentityClientId.

 ### Batching Policy